brontosaurusrex/brontosaurusrex.github.io/_posts/2016-02-23-video-review-of-the-sony-pxw-fs7.md

 - What kind of external monitor (mounted on camera or not) should I get and will it preview/render s-log stuff properly?
 - How expensive are the cards?
 (In my case I need just one or two to cover about 1 hour of recording)
 - canon mic inputs?
+- How would I hack myself to not hate sony (that much)?

 fs5 rigged